 A high number of parents receive their first choice this year

-The balance of places offered, which is 13 or 0.8%, were to parents whose preferences could not be met and their offer was for the nearest school to their home address with available spaces.
+The balance of places offered, which is 15 or 0.9% e to parents whose preferences could not be met and their offer was for the nearest school to their home address with available spaces.

-In comparison to last year, the same number of parents got their first school preference (96%) or a place in one of their three preferences (99.2% compared to 99% in 2019).
+In comparison to last year, the same number of parents got their first school preference (96%) and 99.1% got a place in one of their three preferences (compared to 99.2% in 2020).

 As in previous years, Herefordshire schools continue to be a net importer of pupils, with more pupils from neighbouring counties requesting places in the county’s schools than Herefordshire pupils requesting places in other counties.

-The council has continued to promote its online application service this year, which was used by 98.6% of families compared to 92.6% last year, which is an increase of 6%.
+The council has continued to promote its online application service this year, which was used by 97% of applicants.